 Roaring waterfalls, dramatic black sand beaches, picturesque lagoons and an outstanding, out-of-worldly landscape everywhere you look, Iceland is a photographers paradise and a travellers dream.
-With so many places in Iceland to explore, it’s hard to believe it’s only 103,000km² in size (smaller than New York state).
+One of the most beautiful places in Europe and with so many places in Iceland to explore, it’s hard to believe it’s only 103,000km² in size (smaller than New York state).

 Read on for the top 12 places in Iceland you HAVE to experience.